neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/Installation.rst

 	If you want to use the current master branch of TYPO3 Phoenix we suggest to use the TYPO3 Phoenix Base Distribution: `git://git.typo3.org/TYPO3v5/Distributions/Base.git`

-* Follow the `Downloading FLOW3`, `Database Setup` and `Setting File Permissions` steps of the `FLOW3 GettingStarted`_, but use the `TYPO3 Phoenix Download`_ distribution package instead of the FLOW3 Base Distribution.

-* Now go to `http://your.phoenix.uri/setup` and wait (this may take some time).
-You are now asked for a password, which you find in the blue box in the form.
-Copy paste this password into the field and press `Login`.
-You do not have to remember this password unless you would want to reinstall at a later point.
+* Fetch the `TYPO3 Phoenix Download`_ packages, or check it out from git using `git clone --recursive git://git.typo3.org/TYPO3v5/Distributions/Base.git`

-* Next step will ask you about the database credentials to use for your TYPO3 Phoenix installation.
+* Set up your virtual host to point to the Web/ directory of your Phoenix installation.
-	Set those credentials, select a database and click `Next`.

-* Next step is setting your personal information and creating an administrator account.
-Set all values and click `Next`.

-* On the `Import a site` page you select the `phoenix.demo.typo3.org` site and click `Next`.
+* Go to `http://your.phoenix.uri/setup`.
+This page checks the basic requirements.
+If they are met, you will be redirected to the setup tool.

+* Then, follow the on-screen instructions of the setup tool.

-If all went well you'll get a confirmation the setup is completed.
-Click on `Go to homepage` to see
+* If all went well you'll get a confirmation the setup is completed, and you can enter the frontend or backend of your Phoenix website.
-	your TYPO3 Phoenix Demo Site:

 .. figure:: /Images/GettingStarted/StartPage.png
 	:align: right